Book Now

 1. What’s a normal day?

 • Monday to Friday you’ll have breakfast with the other volunteers at our accommodation, then go to school and spend the morning working on our renovation project.
-This could be redecorating a classroom, paining a mural on a school building or renovating a school dormitory.
+This could be redecorating a classroom, painting a mural on a school building or renovating a school dormitory.
 You don’t need any previous experience and we’ll provide all the materials and show you what to do.
 Return home for a shower and lunch.
 Afternoons are spent visiting interesting local places like markets, fishing villages, local beaches, mountains or temples.
 You’ll also do a local sign language class, a cooking class, a drumming class in Ghana etc.

 • At the weekend we’ll visit places further away, often staying in local hotels overnight.
 For example, in Ghana you’ll visit Kakum National Park, a stilt village and Cape Coast, in Nepal you’ll visit Pokhara and do a short trek in the Himalayan mountains and in Sri Lanka you’ll work with sea turtles, elephants and visit Temple of the Tooth in Kandy.